mstocco/mariostoc.co/content/traininglog/20200906-ironman2021-51weeksout.md

 second night of not much sleep.

 The forest fire smoke is back and as just as thick as it was on Tuesday morning.
-Even waiting it out, hoping that the afternoon winds of the Juan de Fuca would clear the air out, didn’t happen; it is even noticibly cooler as less sunlight is getting through.
+Hoping that the typical afternoon winds of the Juan de Fuca would clear the air out, didn’t happen; it is even noticibly cooler as less sunlight is getting through.

 I know the strides are important but I am feeling exhausted and going to bed early tonight.

 <!---->
 ## SATURDAY SEP 12